About the Artist

 Monica’s recent body of personal work, “Flora Arcana”, examines the relationship between the Divine Feminine and the Earth; through a series of portraits that depict women using plant medicine and flowers to heal.
 These portraits explore the possibilities of self-healing emotional imbalance and mental illness in communion with Nature.
 “Flora Arcana” was premiered as a satellite exhibition of Prospect 4 New Orleans and continues to evolve in dialogue with the women who are reflected within the series.

 Monica earned a BFA in Illustration from Savannah College of Art & Design, with studies in painting and printmaking.
 She also worked as a graphic designer for many years.
-When she’s not touring, her home studio practice is focused around creating large vibrant paintings and collaborative public artworks that communicate historical narratives, spiritual archetypes, and musicality.
-Monica’s experience with leadership and passion for art direction has led to the formation of a new collective:
+Her current practice focuses on creating large vibrant paintings and collaborative public artworks that communicate historical narratives, spiritual archetypes, and musicality.
+Ms. Kelly’s experience with leadership and passion for art direction has led to the formation of.new collective:

 Our new non-profit: People for Public Art